Frequently asked questions here at The Awaiting Table Cookery School in Lecce, Italy

 Q: What should we bring?

 A: Pack light.
 Place everything you intend to take on a bed.
 Pack half of that into two suitcases and take only one of them.
-Nearly everyone clothes shops during the week.
 We can loan you a hair dryer.
-We have a wireless at the school, in the main piazza and very likely in your hotel as well.
+We have a wireless at the school, in the main piazza , in your bed and breakfast and at the castle, inside and out.
 In our experience, those that pack light have a much better travel experience, both arriving and departing.
 It’s also much more difficult to leave it all behind if you bring it all with you.

 Many us rewear outer clothing a few times before washing it when home but suddenly change our behaviour when we travel.
 For a free preview of your upcoming trip, pack your bags and walk them around your city.
 You might think all those spectacular mid-meal wardrobe changes with back up dancers.